nerdschoolbergen/introduction-to-web-security/exercise-1/README.md

 :bulb: To avoid registering your actual email, you can freely use mailinator.com.
 If you register with e.g. `something@mailinator.com`, you can visit their webpage and type "something" to view received emails for that name.
 We recommend this instead of using your own private email address.

+:pencil2: Go to [hack-yourself-first.com](https://hack-yourself-first.com/).
+Register an account using Mailinator.

 :question: Register an account using the mailinator-service.
 Look at the email you receive.
 What major vulnerability can you spot right off the bat?

 :pencil2: Make yourself familiar with the developer tools in Chrome or Firefox.